mzimbres/rtcpp/README.md

   6. `boost::constainer::node_allocator<int, N, 1>`.
   7. `boost::constainer::node_allocator<int, N, 2>`.

-  The real-time allocator seems to be the fastest so far.
+  **I highly recommend you to see the graphs below before continuing** On all my benchmarks, the real-time allocators was the fastest.
 It can be use just like any other allocator, for example:

 ```c++